awslabs/sagemaker-battlesnake-ai/Documentation/TrainModelAndDeploy.md

 ### Training the MXNet example on Amazon SageMaker

-From the Cloudformation stack created at [STEP 1](DeployTheAIEndpoint.md) go on outputs tab and click on the link next to _ModelTrainingEnvironement_:
+From the Cloudformation stack created at [STEP 1](DeployTheAIEndpoint.md) go on outputs tab and click on the link next to _ModelTrainingEnvironment_:

 ![Output tab](images/outputs.png "Output tab")